vindioai/QVBlock/README.md

 ## 📖 Quantum Vision (QV) Theory in Deep Learning

-Inspired by quantum physics, **Quantum Vision (QV)** theory introduces a completely new perspective for object recognition in deep learning.
+Inspired by quantum physics, **Quantum Vision (QV)** theory introduces a completely new perspective for object recognition using deep learning.

 QV takes captured still images of objects and converts them into **information wave functions** using a deep learning module called the **QV Block**.